reactjs/react.dev/src/content/reference/react/Fragment.md

 ### Returning multiple elements {/*returning-multiple-elements*/}

 Use `Fragment`, or the equivalent `<>...</>` syntax, to group multiple elements together.
 You can use it to put multiple elements in any place where a single element can go.
-For example, a component can only return one element, but by using a Fragment you can group multiple elements together and then return them as a group:
+For example, a Component can only return one element, but by using a Fragment you can group multiple elements together and then return them as a group:

 ```js {3,6}
 function Post() {